DevNullProd/devnullprodcom/src/posts/blocktrac-tutorial.md

 ![blocktrac landing page](@/assets/posts/blocktrac-tutorial/landing-page.png)

-With Block Trac you have the ability to see transactions conducted on many Blockchain real-time.
-Automatically dive into the details of each and every transaction, and setup filters so that you receive notifications of exactly what you want and no more.
+With Block Trac you have the ability to see transactions conducted on many Blockchains in real time.
+Automatically dive into the details of each and every transaction, and setup filters so that you receive notifications of exactly what you want and nothing else.

 Notifications can be sent to your inbox, smart device, or API, facilitating plug-and-play integrations into any automated system.
 By using a comprehensive and strong *pattern matching system*, Block Trac allows the inclusion (and/or exclusion) of specific transactions of interest.